• Skip to primary navigation

 Using a cranked spatula to buttercream the middle of a layer cake.

-Place the second layer on top, crumb side down.
-The advantage of placing the cake this way is that all the loose crumbs are now in the centre, rather than the top, which will give a cleaner finish when we add the buttercream.
+Place the second layer on top, crumb side down to hide the loose crumbs.
+This gives a cleaner finish when we add the buttercream.

 The top of a coffee layered cake before decorating.